Omar-p/learning-notes/aws/aws.md

     - to connect more than two devices and use benefit of L2. a hub won't work because it doesn't understand L2.
 So we use a SWITCH.
   - SWITCH:
     - understand frames and MAC. they maintain a MAC ADDRESS TABLE which starts off EMPTY.
-    - As the switch recieves frames on its ports, it learns which devices are connected and populates the Mac address table.
+    - As the switch receives frames on its ports, it learns which devices are connected and populates the Mac address table.
     - <b>STORE and FORWARD</b> ..they don't repeat blindly like hubs. it means that ONLY VALID FRAMES are FORWARDED
       - collisions is isolated on the port they occurred.
         - Every X port switch has X collision domains.
 It allows switches to scale and be connected together.